The non-Hermitian skin effect: A perspective: Skin effect in higher dimensions

-Without solving this polynomial fully for $\beta_x$ and $\beta_y$, one can express $\beta_y(E)$ as function of $\beta_x(E)$ as $\beta_{y,a}(\beta_x,E)$, where $a$ labels the different solutions in $\beta_x$, in our example $a=1,2$.
-Then, by plotting $\log|\beta_x(E)|$ against $\log|\beta_{y,a}(E)|$ for any $a$ and $E$ we get an amoeba, depicted in Fig.~\ref{amoeba}(b).
-If \emph{any} amoeba for \emph{any} $a$ contains \emph{no} central hole, $E$ belongs to the OBC spectrum, and one can construct the full OBC spectrum in this fashion.
+In the example, we can construct the amoebas without solving this polynomial fully for $\beta_x$ and $\beta_y$.
+Expressing $\beta_y(E)$ as a function of $\beta_x(E)$ as $\beta_{y,A}(\beta_x,E)$, where $A=1,2$ labels the different solutions in $\beta_x$, we can plot $\log|\beta_x(E)|$ against $\log|\beta_{y,A}(E)|$ for any $A$ and $E$ to get amoebas, depicted in Fig.~\ref{amoeba}(b,c).
+If \emph{any} amoeba for \emph{any} $A$ contains \emph{no} central hole, $E$ belongs to the OBC spectrum, and one can construct the full OBC spectrum in this fashion.
 The associated Ronkin function then provides insight into the skin state localization lengths~\cite{wang_amoeba_2024}.
 In 1D, the construction of the amoeba reduces to the construction of the GBZ.

-As a side note, we remark that the NH skin effect may also appear on higher-order boundaries in higher-dimensional models~\cite{Zhang2022, Lee2019a,Edvardsson2019,Kawabata2020}, and has also been observed in higher-dimensional non-periodic systems such as quasicrystals and amorphous networks as well as fractals lattices~\cite{Manna2023}.
+We also remark that the NH skin effect may also appear on higher-order boundaries in higher-dimensional models~\cite{zhang_universal_2022, lee_hybrid_2019,edvardsson_non-hermitian_2019,kawabata_higher-order_2020}, and has also been observed in higher-dimensional non-periodic systems such as quasicrystals and amorphous networks as well as fractals lattices~\cite{manna_inner_2023}.